frostburn/hewmp/README.md

 N:percussion!
 hc  $ Hi-hat followed by a crash cymbal
 ```
-You can even try "speaking" in percussion as most letters correspond to a sound and unrecognized letters are skipped.
+You can even try "speaking" in percussion as most letters correspond to a sound and most unrecognized letters are skipped.
+Reserved letters such as `T`, `p` or `f` cannot start a chain.
 ```
 N:percussion!
-You are now speaking in percussion!
+You are now speaking in Percussion!
 ```
 ### Instrument
 Use `I:` to select an instrument.
 If the name corresponds to General MIDI the matching program is selected as well.